happychameleon/ws2017_game/protocol/protocol_WS_2017.md

 AUTHORIZATION State Commands
 ============================

 Once the session has gone in to the AUTHORIZATION state, the server will be expecting user name to identify the client by.
 This is done by sending a message with the desired user name to the server.
 If the name is already present in the server (i.e there is already a client connected with that name), the server returns a negative response.
 If the name given to the server is unique the server confirms it with a positive response.
+As soon as the client has entered the user name, it is broadcasted to all other connected clients.
 When a user disconnects from the server the user name is removed. registering a name:

-> c: uname ’&lt;name&gt;’
+> c: uname &lt;name&gt;
-> s: +OK ’you are &lt;name&gt;’
+> s: +OK ’you are’ &lt;name&gt;

 own username entered:

-> c: uname ’&lt;name&gt;’
+> c: uname &lt;name&gt;
-> s: -ERR same username entered’
+> s: -ERR ’same username entered’

 username already taken:

-> c: uname ’&lt;name&gt;’
+> c: uname &lt;name&gt;
-> s: -ERR uname ’&lt;name\_suggestion&gt;’
+> s: -ERR uname &lt;name\_suggestion&gt;

+broadcast new user name to other clients:

+> s: nuser &lt;name&gt;

 TRANSACTION State Commands
 ==========================